erdogant/pca/docs/source/Examples.rst

 	out = model.fit_transform(X)

+Lets start with the default plot using hte classlabels (y), and change it using a custom cmap.

 .. code:: python

 	# The default setting is to color on classlabels (y).
 These are provided as the index in the dataframe.